Take your core strength to the next level while also protecting the low back.

 On the other hand, if side planks are a piece of cake and you want to crank up the intensity a few notches - here's an advanced side plank variation that will do the trick.

-Advanced: How to Do a Side Plank March
+Advanced: Side Plank March

 Credit for this brutal variation goes to strength coach Eric Cressey.
 The side plank with march will challenge your obliques way more than a regular side plank.
 And it's going to fire up hip muscles (like the glute medius) that are crucial for knee health.
 Do 10-20 marches per side.